MaxShaw5/Python_GUI/README.md

 I built this GUI to centralize all of the scripts that I and my team members use daily for supporting endpoints and networks.

-It's very simplistic but extermely functional.
+It's very simplistic but extremely functional.

 Here's a screenshot of what it looks like: